DhanvardiniRajendran25/SAGE/README.md

 Employees ask natural-language compliance questions in plain English:

 > *"Can I work from Germany for 6 weeks?"*
-> *"I saved customer PII to my personal laptop — is that a violation?"*
+> *"I saved customer PII to my personal laptop, is that a violation?"*
 > *"I just started 45 days ago.
 Am I eligible for remote work?"*

 SAGE reads the company's uploaded policy documents (PDF or TXT), retrieves the relevant sections using hybrid RAG, reasons through them with a LangGraph ReAct agent, and returns a structured, citation-grounded response:

 ```
-Answer:          You are not eligible — POL-RW-2025 §2 requires 90-day probation completion.
+Answer:          You are not eligible, POL-RW-2025 §2 requires 90-day probation completion.
-Citations:       - POL-RW-2025 §2 — Eligibility
+Citations:       - POL-RW-2025 §2, Eligibility
 Risk Level:      Medium
 Reasoning:       Employee tenure (45 days) is below the 90-day threshold.
                  The request cannot proceed until probation is completed.